 If you want to know what is going on in your community you might also try the following:

-- The council-run websites Your Care Your Support (Wiltshire) and My Care My Support (Swindon Borough) have a directory of clubs and groups.
+- The council websites have databases of activities Wiltshire Council and My Care My Support (Swindon Borough) have a directory of clubs and groups.

 - Your local library can be an invaluable source of local information and may also host activities.